9 Signs You Have High Functioning Depression, Because It Can Look Different To How You'd Imagine

 4You Don't Enjoy The Things You Used To

 Speaking to Women's Health Australia, psychologist Suzanne Leckie listed "experiencing less pleasure in usual activities" as a diagnostic criterion for high functioning depression.
-Too often, depression sufferers are told to simply cheer themselves up with a favourite TV show or hobby, ignorant to the reality that once favourite activities have lost all their appeal.
+Too often, people with depression are told to simply cheer themselves up with a favourite TV show or hobby, ignorant to the reality that once favourite activities have lost all their appeal.
 If this sounds all too familiar, don't hesitate to make an appointment with a medical professional.

 5You Always Feel Worried Or Guilty

-If you feel an inordinate sense of responsibility towards everything, can't shake persistent worries, and frequently find yourself ruminating over past actions, you might be suffering from high functioning depression.
+If you feel an inordinate sense of responsibility towards everything, can't shake persistent worries, and frequently find yourself ruminating over past actions, you might be experiencing high functioning depression.
 The Mayo Clinic includes "feelings of guilt and worries over the past" in their list of symptoms; if they're dominating your mental space, consider talking to your GP.

 6You're Irritable & Easily Angered